 When considering which metal fabrication company to work for, ask about their safety record and measures they’re taking to work toward zero recordable injuries.
 Do they provide safety training and properly maintain their equipment?
 Proactive companies invite team members to participate in safety audits to help ensure everyone’s well being.
 Be assured that respectable precision metal fabrication companies place the utmost importance on keeping their work family safe.

-Admittedly, there are some metal fabricators that roll out thousands of commodity parts each day, making for a highly repetitive job environment.
+Admittedly, there are some metal fabricators that produce thousands of commodity parts each day, making for a highly repetitive job environment.
 That’s not the case with custom metal fabricators that produce highly complex components for niche industries.

 Take, for example, the production of custom electrical enclosures, door hatches, or other components used on a naval ship.
 The total purchase order may only involve a dozen or so units, each requiring extreme attention to detail during each phase of production.
-From engineering tolerances within 00.0002-inch to designing jigs and fixtures; from CNC machining and setup to reading and interpreting design drawings; from painting and finishing to laying the perfect weld… it’s anything but monotonous or boring.
+From manufacturing tolerances of +/- .005" to designing jigs and fixtures; from CNC machining and setup to reading and interpreting design drawings; from painting and finishing to laying the perfect weld… it’s anything but monotonous or boring.